YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBKEYORD, xxxx Keys out of order

 DSE/Run Time/MUPIP Warning: This indicates that a DSE/MUPIP INTEG command determined that the block contains a record at offset yyyy whose key is not in proper M collating sequence.
-This error is also reported at run-time if block certification failes on a particular block.
+This error is also reported at run-time if block certification fails on a particular block.
 Block certification is active if GDSCERT is enabled by a VIEW command.

 Action: Report this database structure error to the group responsible for database integrity at your operation.